opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_pool_v3.md

   * `size` - (Required) Disk size in GB.
   * `volumetype` - (Required) Disk type.
   * `extend_param` - (Optional) Disk expansion parameters.
+  * `kms_id` - (Optional) The Encryption KMS ID of the data volume.
+By default, it tries to get from env by `OS_KMS_ID`.

+-> To enable encryption with the KMS.
+Firstly, you need to create the agency to grant KMS rights to EVS.
+The agency has to be created for a new project first with a user who has security `admin` permissions.
+It is created automatically with the first encrypted EVS disk via UI.

 ## Attributes Reference